 14. Amendment of Constitution

-These Rules may be altered or repealed or new Rules may be made at the Annual General Meeting or at an Extraordinary General Meeting duly summoned for the purpose.
-Any amendments to the Constitution or Statement of Purposes shall only be altered with the concurrence of 75% of the financial members present (at the meeting).
+These Rules may be altered or repealed or new Rules may be made at the Annual General Meeting or at a General Meeting duly summoned for the purpose.
+Any amendments to the Constitution or Statement of Purposes shall only be altered with the concurrence of 75% of the Members present (at the meeting).
 They may be present in person or by proxy.
+An alteration of these Rules does not take effect until approved by the Registrar.

 15. Dissolution

-The club may be dissolved under the Associations Incorporation Act with the consent of 75% of the Members present at a General Meeting called for that purpose provided that 21 days notice is given to each member.
+The Club may be dissolved under the Associations Incorporation Reforms Act 2012 with the consent of 75% of the Members present at a General Meeting called for that purpose provided that 21 days notice is given to each Member.

-In the event of the winding up or the cancellation of the Incorporation of the club, the assets of the club shall be disposed of in accordance with the provisions of the Associations Incorporation Act 1981.
-The balance of assets shall be donated to a club, association or body having similar objects to the Sugarloaf Sailing Club Incorporated.
+In the event of the winding up or the cancellation of the Incorporation of the Club, the assets of the Club shall be disposed of in accordance with the provisions of the Associations Incorporation Reforms Act 2012.
+The balance of assets shall be donated to a club, association or body having similar objects to the Sugarloaf Sailing Club Incorporated and will not be distributed to any Member or former Members of the Club.

 DOCUMENT CONTROL SHEET